Inn0cent/prog-prac3/README.md

 4. You will need to re-compile CountExpr and BioGram (why?) to run your own example

-5. If you come up with a good one then upload it to the wiki along with your CountExpr class.
+5. Come up with your own CountExpr class.
 It may look good, or perhaps be generated in some artistic way.

 6. Have a look at the Pixel class and see if you can work out what it's doing.
 To understand this you will need a knowledge of binary, so miss this out if you don't already know about binary.